juliancwirko/s-grid/README.md

 * CSS tricks: [http://css-tricks.com/snippets/css/a-guide-to-flexbox/](http://css-tricks.com/snippets/css/a-guide-to-flexbox/)
 * Foundation for Apps grid [http://foundation.zurb.com/apps/docs/#!/grid](http://foundation.zurb.com/apps/docs/#!/grid)

+Let me know if something is wrong with sGrid, its website or React, Grunt boilerplates.
+I'm sure that there is much more to do with it.

 ### License

 MIT

 ### Changelog

+#### v1.1.2
+- helper classes fix

 #### v1.1.1
 - docs update